WWBN/AVideo-Encoder-Network/README.md

-# YouPHPTube-Encoder-Network (YEN)
+# AVideo-Encoder-Network (YEN)
-Aggregator for YouPHPTube Encoder Servers
+Aggregator for AVideo Encoder Servers

-YouPHPTube-Encoder-Network (YEN) is a platform designed to streamline your video encoding.
+AVideo-Encoder-Network (YEN) is a platform designed to streamline your video encoding.

 This platform has been implemented so that several encoders can be monitored in real time.